Best Suspense Films List

 Kevin Spacey, and Gwyneth Paltrow will be remembered for this forever.

-disaster strikes, the heavy drama is what makes the movie intriguing, gripping, and not all that different from
+the moment disaster strikes, the heavy drama is what makes the movie intriguing, gripping, and not all that

-way, way before Enough with Jennifer Lopez.
-A huge box-office hit in 1991, the story is absorbing while the
+came first way, way before Enough with Jennifer Lopez.
+A huge box-office hit in 1991, the story is

 Originally titled as Ten Little Niggers for the 1939 paperback version, the 1965 film remake of

-Henri-Georges Clouzot and Alfred Hitchock were in a race to buy the filming rights to Les diaboliques (Diabolique
+Henri-Georges Clouzot and Alfred Hitchcock were in a race to buy the film rights to a novel called

 Honorable Mentions: